-PIN's programming therefore strives to achieve nutrition security, which is when children have ongoing access to the conditions which enable them to be well-nourished, such as a nutritious diet, appropriate care and good health.
-Attaining this is at the heart of PIN's Integrated Programming for Improved Nutrition (IPIN) approach that aims to reduce undernutrition by implementing multi-sectoral, well-integrated interventions.
+PIN's programming therefore strives to achieve nutrition security, which is when children have ongoing access to the conditions which enable them to be wellnourished, such as a nutritious diet, appropriate care and good health.
+Attaining this is at the heart of PIN's Integrated approach that aims to reduce undernutrition by implementing multi-sectoral, well-integrated interventions.
 This can be achieved through: